Built for B2B teams that win or lose on RFQ response speed

 Slow replies lose priority

 A serious buyer may contact three suppliers at once.
-The fastest clear response often gets the next conversation.
+The fastest clear quotation often gets the next conversation.

 Requirements are scattered